umariqbal8686/CDK-AWS-Secrets/README.md

-# Welcome to AWS Secres CDK TypeScript project:
+# Welcome to AWS Secrets CDK TypeScript project:

 This is a sample AWS CDK application written in TypeScript that demonstrates how to deploy a Lambda function and retrieve a secret from AWS Secrets Manager.
 This example assumes that you have already created a secret in AWS Secrets Manager.